KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 -  the library the item is from

-   -  The :ref:`circulation and fines policies <circulation-and-fine-rules-label>` will be determined by the item's library where :ref:`HomeOrHoldingBranch` chooses if item's home library is used or holding library is used.
+   -  The :ref:`circulation and fines policies <circulation-and-fines-rules-label>` will be determined by the item's library where :ref:`HomeOrHoldingBranch` chooses if item's home library is used or holding library is used.

 -  the library the patron is from

-   -  The :ref:`circulation and fines policies <circulation-and-fine-rules-label>` will be determined the patron's home library
+   -  The :ref:`circulation and fines policies <circulation-and-fines-rules-label>` will be determined the patron's home library

 -  the library you are logged in at

-   -  The :ref:`circulation and fines policies <circulation-and-fine-rules-label>` will be determined by the library that checked the item out to the patron
+   -  The :ref:`circulation and fines policies <circulation-and-fines-rules-label>` will be determined by the library that checked the item out to the patron

 .. _consideronsitecheckoutsasnormalcheckouts-label: